7 Must-Have Auto Body Tools

 It’s perfect for painting a car, or a large van and will power all of your air tools with ease.
 It’s a workhorse that you’ll be proud you bought.
 Bigger is better when it comes to compressors.

-SIDE NOTE: You can and I have painted a full car with a smaller 30 gallon tank.
-You just need to keep your eyes and ears on the pressure fluctuation and adjust accordingly while your painting I don’t recommended it, but it can be done.
+SIDE NOTE: You can and I have painted a full car with a smaller 30-gallon tank.
+You just need to keep your eyes and ears on the pressure fluctuation and adjust accordingly while you paint I don’t recommend it, but it can be done.

 It will definitely show a difference when laying your paint, OR you can get the new ATOM X spray gun for a fraction of the cost compared to the SATA, plus you get the same results.
 And I proved it.

 The ATOM is the main spray gun that we use at the LABAP Headquarters.
-Shop for an ATOM spray gun here.
-These guns are simply amazing and you now officially get MP technology which means less overspray, less paint waste and better direct coverage on your panels.
+Shop for an ATOM-X spray gun here.
+These guns are simply amazing and you now officially get MP technology which means less overspray, less paint waste, and better direct coverage on your panels.

-Do you want to get a German or Japanese high end spray gun like an Iwata or SATA for a fraction of the cost?
-Check out the line of Atoms and Warwicks at ZooLaa.com (a great site for high quality spray guns and pearls and flakes).
+Do you want to get a German or Japanese high-end spray gun like an Iwata or SATA for a fraction of the cost?
+Check out the line of ATOM-X at ZooLaa.com (a great site for high-quality spray guns and pearls and flakes).

 These spray guns are the ONLY spray guns that we use for all of our projects.
-They spray FANTASTIC, are made with high quality materials and craftsmanship.
+They spray FANTASTIC and are made with high-quality materials and craftsmanship.
 And you get it all for about 1/3 of the cost compared to the most expensive spray guns on the market while getting the same professional features and qualities.

 3. Dual Action Sander

-I show you exactly how you can use one of these to cut some MAJOR time off of your body work and sanding times.
-Don’t worry, all of these strategies are located in our VIP course and you can learn more about that here.
+I show you exactly how you can use one of these to cut some MAJOR time off of your bodywork and sanding times.
+Don’t worry, all of these strategies are located in our Learn Auto Body VIP course and you can learn more about that here.

 4. Slide Hammer/ Stud Welder

-If you’re planing on repairing some form of dents and pulling out panels then one of these is a must.
-You can go with a cheaper version and get a basic slide hammer which uses screws and or hook adapters to pull out dents.
-Or your other option is to invest in a electric style stud welder.
+If you’re planning on repairing some form of dents and pulling out panels then one of these is a must.
+You can go with a cheaper version and get a basic slide hammer that uses screws and or hook adapters to pull out dents.
+Or your other option is to invest in an electric stud welder.